-Select the menu item desired, or scroll and then press the Y/✓ button to make a selection.
+Tap the menu item desired, or scroll with the keypad and Press Y/\checkmark , to make a selection.
 Select Back or Home on the toolbar to return to either the Settings menu or the Home screen.

-Touch Screen Calibration
+Touch Calibration

 Calibrating the touch screen maintains the accuracy of the touch-sensitive display.
+Perform the following procedure on a routine basis to keep your diagnostic tool in good working order.